-Harrison created the production company in partnership with Denis O’Brien in 1978 to originally fund Monty Python’s classic “The Life of Brian,” because the screenplay had been refused by EMI Films near the start of the shooting.
+Beatle George Harrison was not only one of the biggest guitarists of all time he also invested money in some movies through his production company called HandMade Films.
+He created the company in partnership with Denis O’Brien back in 1978 to originally fund Monty Python’s classic “The Life of Brian.”
+The screenplay of the film had been refused by EMI Films near the start of the shooting.

-Bernard Delfont, president of the company, who must have regretted much later, as well as the official of Decca Records who refused the Beatles stating that Rock was almost dead.
-The film was and still is a success, one of the best comedies made to date and tells the story of the guy who was born the same day that Jesus lived next to him and was confused with him.
+The film became a cult classic and still is considered one of the best comedies of all time.
+It tells the story of the guy who was born the same day that Jesus lived next to him and was confused with him.

-Harrison and Eric Idle were friends, a member of the group, as well a fan.
-He read the script, liked it and decided to pay for the movie.
-He mortgaged the house and put about $ 4 million into the project, the world’s most expensive movie ticket ever paid by someone.
+Harrison and Monty Python member Eric Idle were friends.
+Harrison read the script, liked it and decided to pay for the movie.
+In order to do that he mortgaged the house and put about $ 4 million into the project, that often said that is the world’s most expensive movie ticket ever paid by someone.
 “I liked the script, I wanted to see the movie,” he explained.

 Life of Brian has regularly been cited as a significant contender for the title “greatest comedy film of all time”, and has been named as such in polls conducted by Total Film magazine in 2000, the British TV network Channel 4 in 2006 and The Guardian newspaper in 2007.